• Home

 Choosing a great one

-If a pumpkin is heavy for its length or look, that’s a superb signal.
+If a pumpkin is heavy for its length or looks, that’s a superb signal.
 “You additionally need to look for a pumpkin with a thick layer of unbroken pores and skin,” she says.
 The equal go for a pumpkin.
 It is already cut.
 Choose the only one with a bright-colored flesh and a wet-looking interior.

 As for the types: